chaosmail/dev-env/README.md

 curl -s https://raw.githubusercontent.com/chaosmail/dev-env/master/setup.sh | bash /dev/stdin
 ```

+## Installing, updating and configuring

-Finally, you can automatically install and configure all your application with Ansible by running the following command.
+You can automatically install and configure all your development applications with Ansible by running the following command.

 ```bash
 dev-env